simonpcouch/website/content/blog/2021-03-15/index.markdown

 * How do I decide which schools to apply to?
 * What does a grad school application look like?
 * What should I spend the most time on while applying?
+* Should I reach out to potential advisers?
+Or mention their name(s) in my application?
 * What do I do after I apply?

 Many of these answers speak to Ph.D. programs more so than M.A./M.S.', and some may apply more accurately to biostatistics than statistics.
 I don't have a good understanding of how many of these answers apply to schools outside of the U.S., and many of these answers depend on my lived experience in some other way.[^4] I'll try to specify when I understand that to be the case.